sgrade/bgp-ping/README.md

 # bgp-ping
-Connectivity test for a BGP (Border Gateway Protocol) peer
+Connectivity test for a BGP (Border Gateway Protocol) peer.

-Original idea and some code to start from is from [https://github.com/cloverstd/tcping](https://github.com/cloverstd/tcping).
-It is being simplified for BGP and re-written as a client/server app.
+## What is in the repo

+Two bgp-ping implementations:
+- Monolithic CLI app
+- Client/Server interacting through gRPC

+Two BIRD routers are integrated in the dev environment for easier testing.
+They start automatically, if the root bgpping folder is opened in [VS Code devcontainer](https://code.visualstudio.com/docs/remote/containers) and Docker Desktop is installed.

+## Monolith

+Currently it is a prototype, that pings 10.0.12.11:179 and accepts no parameters.
+Based on [cloverstd/tcping](https://github.com/cloverstd/tcping).

+### Build
+go build monolith/bgp-ping.go

+### Use
+`./bgp-ping.go`

-## Sample report of monolithic bgp-ping (inherited from tcping)
+### Sample report (inherited from tcping)
 ```
 ./bgp-ping
 Ping tcp://10.0.12.11:179(10.0.12.11:179) - Connected - time=982.225µs